spiffe/spiffe/standards/WIT-SVID.md

 - `iss` claim.
 Do we wish to make this mandatory?

 ### 3.1.
 Subject - `sub`

+The `sub` claim MUST be present and set to the SPIFFE ID of the workload to which it is issued.
+This is the primary claim against which workload identity is asserted.

 TODO: Mandatory, and must be the SPIFFE ID of the workload.